Hamas captured ‘hostages and prisoners of war’ during assault on Israel, IDF says – KION546

 Gilad Shalit, a 19-year-old soldier, was captured in 2006 and kept for five years before his release as part of a swap that saw more than 1,000 Palestinian prisoners freed.

-CNN reached out to the Israeli Defense Forces about the second video, and the IDF declined to comment.
+CNN reached out to the IDF about the second video, but it declined to comment.

 CNN has geolocated the video and can report that it was taken along the eastern Gaza border near the border wall.